infinum/qa-handbook/Automation/Mobile/qama.md

 - locators are placed in the appropriate page class
 - tests are placed in the appropriate test class

-To learn more, read [page object model](https://martinfowler.com/bliki/PageObject.html) article.
+To learn more, read [this page object model](https://martinfowler.com/bliki/PageObject.html) article.

 ## Page class example

-- Every page class has to inherit properties and methods from the `BasePage`
+- Every page class has to inherit properties and methods from the `BasePage` class
 - Every locator has to be a dictionary to support multiple platforms (currently Android and iOS)
 - Every property has to be decorated with the `@property` decorator